Felting with a Washing Machine

 - washing powder.
 About ½ a teaspoon.

-Place sausage in the machine and let it proceed through the wash cycle only of a normal wash.
+Place roll in the machine and let it proceed through the wash cycle only of a normal wash.
 Mine takes about 20 minutes to do this.

 I then have the ability with my machine to skip the rinse phase and proceed to a short spin.
 The spin is not essential.
 I just prefer to then take it out and handle the wool spun and damp rather than wet and soaking.

-I return to the table, unroll the sausage.
+I return to the table and unroll.
 Inspect the work.
 I find at this point I can still (sometimes) add or remove from the prefelt, or stretch out the odd crease in the felt which may be developing.
-I re-roll the sausage from the opposite end.
-And tie it off again.
+I re-roll the work from the opposite end and then tie it off again.

-I then return the piece to the washing machine for another wash cycle and spin.
+I return the piece to the washing machine for another wash cycle and spin.

-When I remove the sausage from the machine, after its second wash and spin, it is in an advance prefelt stage, which is what I want because I prefer to do the fulling myself.
+When I remove the roll from the machine after its second wash and spin, it is in an advance prefelt stage which is my preference as I like to do the fulling myself.
 This only takes about 10 minutes and allows me to finalise my shape and edges to the degree I want.

-I full by massaging the piece in a bucket of water(the spin water from the machine), rubbing and tossing.
+I full the felt by massaging the piece in a bucket of water(the spin water from the machine), rubbing and tossing.

-A final rinse in a bucket, roll in a towel, then finally a good hot iron onto the moist felt to dry it off and give it a good finish and Bob’s your uncle.
+Finally I do a final rinse in a bucket, roll in a towel to absorb excess moisture, then lastly a good hot iron onto the damp felt to dry it off and give it a good finish.

 I have shared with you my own explorations of how to felt in a washing machine.
-Each machine is different and every felter felts differently so you need to be prepared to experiment with different approaches yourself.
+Each machine is different and everyone felts differently so you need to be prepared to experiment with different approaches.
 I hope my experiences might encourage you to have a go.
 We learn through our mistakes.